AlexJReid/blog/content/posts/monoblok-mixer/index.md

 If your subject space is already organised by hierarchy (which it should be, NATS or otherwise) the same first-token discipline scales past one machine.
 Run independent monobloks on different hosts, each handling a subtree, sized to suit.
 There's no clustering, no quorum, no replication; if a process dies, systemd brings it back, and the upstream NATS bridge is the system of record for anything that's already been exported.

 The same logic applies inside one box (fork more workers) and across boxes (run more monobloks); the partitioning is the same.
-If you happen to bridge monoblok output to a NATS cluster, your subjects are all reunited anyway.
+Multiple monoblok mixers would mean configuring your publishers, i.e. connect to `nats-sensors` and `nats-orders`, etc but if you happen to bridge monoblok output to a real NATS environment, your cleaned subjects are all reunited for your consumers anyway.

 ## Try it